Is Turmeric Safe for Dogs?

 When it comes to cancer, curcumin is known to be a natural apoptogen.
 This means there is reason to believe it naturally kills off cancer cells while keeping the good cells.

 A study published in the Journal of Veterinary and Comparative Oncology discovered and confirmed curcumin’s solid anti-cancer qualities.
-Researchers found the movement of tumor cells was prevented with the use of Curcumin resulting in stability.
+Researchers found the movement of tumor cells was prevented with the use of curcumin resulting in stability.
 Another study, published by BMC Veterinary Research, found curcumin useful in treating a variety of diseases and conditions due to its ability to bind to proteins on a cellular level.

 Turmeric and Dementia

 Dogs try to hide their pain and confusion for as long as possible, it’s instinctive.
 They don’t want to be seen as the ‘weak link’ in the pack.
 So, it may seem like dementia comes out of nowhere.
-Canine Cognitive Dysfunction is basically like ‘doggy alzheimers.’
+Canine Cognitive Dysfunction is basically like ‘doggy Alzheimers.’

 Turmeric has been found to decrease the risk of developing dementia and/or prevent further mental decline from occurring.
-Studies show those who incorporate turmeric in their diet are less likely to develop mental decline.
+Studies show those who incorporate turmeric into their diet are less likely to develop mental decline.